CheesyPudding/Jasper-Test-Docs/docs/index-test.md

 ---

 # Troubleshooting
-Here are some of the common issues you might face when using trello.
+Here are some of the common issues you might face when using Trello.
 {: .fs-6 .fw-300 }

 <details open markdown="block">